Francesco Maria Veracini: Dresden

+These sensational and conflicting reports are further complicated by one more fact, which is actually documented.
+On 22 March 1723 Veracini's young daughter, Margaretha, died of measles at the composer's house, number 2 Scheffelgasse, in Dresden.
+The wording of the report seems to imply that Veracini was still in Dresden and employed at the court at that time.

 It seems the Dresden musicians, fearing for their position, felt relieved Veracini had left the city.
 Back in his native Florence in 1723, Veracini played music in a church.
 During this time he suffered from his bad reputation and was said by Charles Burney to have been "usually qualified with the title of Capo pazzo" ["head lunatic"].
 He composed a Te Deum for the coronation of Pope Clement XII in 1730.

 His uncle Antonio died in 1733, leaving the bulk of his estate to Francesco Maria.
 Amongst other things, this included no fewer than eight violins made by Jacob Stainer and three Amatis.